anoopp-reddy/brokerHealth/README.md

-# Script to check broker health using Kcat
+# Bash Script to check broker health using Kcat
 # brokerHealth